Canaan, Haiti: History

 In January 2010, a magnitude 7 earthquake hit Haiti destroying most of its capital city, Port-au-Prince.
 The victims of the earthquake set up camps in the squares of the city where the Haitian Government, with the help of non-governmental organizations, provides food, water and sanitation services.

 Some of the victims of the earthquake have been displaced to areas around the capital city due to the lack of resources.
-One of these areas is Canaan which is located a few kilometers north east of Port-au-Prince at the beginning of route 1 which leads to the North of Haiti.
+One of these areas is Canaan which is located a few kilometers northeast of Port-au-Prince at the beginning of route 1 which leads to the North of Haiti.
 Canaan is a large area where the victims have set up temporary homes, usually made from tarp.
 There is no community organization yet and the tents are being set up in any free space.
 Canaan lacks the basic community services, with no schools except for a few abandoned UNICEF tents that are also used as churches by Canaan residents.
 There are no medical or health services available in the area.
 The residents of Canaan rely on the assistance of United Nations personnel who regularly patrol the zone.